-Since you have the AA variant of the FTO gene, you have an enhanced weight loss response when consuming a moderate-tohigh protein diet.
-A moderate-to-high protein diet can be beneficial since it can help you lose fat mass, enhance weight loss, and improve your body composition.
-It can also help with long-term improvements to body fat distribution and increase your chances of long-term weight loss.
-Aim to consume 25-35% of energy from protein as part of an energy-restricted diet.
+Since you have the AA variant of the FTO gene, you have an enhanced fat loss response from consuming a moderate-tohigh protein diet.
+A moderate-to-high protein diet can be beneficial since it can help you lose fat mass, enhance weight loss, and improve your ability to maintain an optimal body composition and lean physique.
+Aim to consume 1.6-2.0 grams of protein per kilogram of body weight or approximately 25-35% of energy from protein as part of a controlled energy diet.
+Note that for larger athletes or those with higher energy intakes due to heavy training and/or high energy expenditures the grams per kilogram recommendations remain the same, but protein as a percent (%) may decrease markedly.

-Consume 25-35% of energy from protein.
+Consume 25-35% of energy from protein or 1.6-2.0 g/kg body weight.